for Wind Band

 Grade 4 (advanced) • 10:00 • available for rental

 Instrumentation : Picc, 2Fl, Ob, Bsn, EbCl(opt), 3Cl, BCl, 2ASax, TSax, BSax, 3Tpt, 2Hn, 3Tbn, Euph, Tba, Piano(opt), DBs(opt), // 4Perc (3Timp, SuspCymb, SD, BD, Tri, Tom(low), RainSt, 2WB, BsChimes, SleighB, T-T, CrashC, Vibra, Glock, Tamb, Xylo, TubB)

 The principal theme of Waterfall was inspired by a walk near the Pissevache, a waterfall that makes my hometown proud.
 This piece is also a reflection about homesickness.
 Indeed, I composed Waterfall during the lockdown due to the COVID-19 that made me spend more time with my family, which was something very welcome.
-For me, this waterfall symbolises a return to the springs: the water isn’t the same as years ago, but the waterfall is always here, the same as during my childhood.
-And it is always a pleasure to return there.
+For me, this waterfall symbolizes a return to the springs: the water isn’t the same as years ago, but the waterfall is always here, the same as during my childhood.

 The work was premiered on October 9th 2020 by the Wind Band Societat Musical ‘La Constància’ of Moixent (Spain) and was conducted by dir.
 José Alberto Pina.